jacob-t9/fashion_product_classification_through_hyperparameter_tuning/README.md

 ## Model

 This project constructs a custom Sequential model for this task.
-This Sequential model is a stack of one flattened input layer and four dense layers the last of which is the output layer.
-The first three dense layer's architecture, including the number of neurons and activation functions, is determined through hyperparameter tuning.
+This Sequential model is a stack of one flattened input layer and three dense layers the last of which is the output layer.
+The first three dense layers' architecture, including the number of neurons and activation functions, is determined through hyperparameter tuning.
 The goal is to find the most effective combination of these hyperparameters for accurate classification.

 ## Hyperparameter Optimisation